koto-moya/MNIST/notes.md

 #### Note: on the SimpleNN Class and Python Classes in General

 My understanding of Python classes is poor.
 My intuition is still based on static methods.
 This led me to writing dependent definitions and repeating myself often.
 I used GPT to help me form the class and I am getting a better handle on the intuition.
-Also used GPT to write a short course on Python classes to help out.
+A class, at it most basic form, is a state manager.

 ## Recap of the NN implementation